Our Team

 -

-Co-founderImrul is a humanitarian with 8 years of experience at the intersection of civil rights, humanitarian diplomacy, and systems reform.
-He has led high-level advocacy, coordination, and government engagement across Syria, Iraq, Bangladesh, and the United States, helping shape principled aid policy and practice in some of the world’s most complex environments.
+Co-founderImrul is a humanitarian with 9 years of experience at the intersection of civil rights, humanitarian diplomacy, and systems reform.
+He has led programming, advocacy, coordination, and government engagement across Myanmar, Syria, Iraq, Bangladesh, and the United States; helping shape principled aid policy and practice in some of the world’s most complex environments.

 A Certified Mediator and Negotiator, Imrul brings a focus on dialogue, accountability, and leadership under pressure.
 His work bridges research and practice—drawing on field realities to inform strategy, and using advocacy to unlock access and ethical reform within humanitarian systems.
 He holds an M.A. in Conflict Resolution from Georgetown University, with a focus on humanitarian emergencies.